-Characterization is the human qualities (and traits) that we ascribe to a person: age, intelligence, gender, mannerisms, speech patterns, etc.
+Characterization is the human qualities (and traits) that we ascribe to a person: age, intelligence, gender, mannerisms, speech patterns, etc. What are they like?

 A flat character is distinguished by its lack of detail.
 Though the description of a flat character may be detailed, the character itself barely has any life or energy and usually just follows one characteristic.

 Formula-characters – A number of stereotypical, or “stock” characters have developed throughout the history of drama.
-Some of these characters include the country bumpkin, the con artist, the sleazy politician, the smart nerd, the dumb jock, the prom queen, the party animal, and the city slicker.
+Some of these characters include the country bumpkin, the con artist, the sleazy politician, the brilliant nerd, the dumb jock, the prom queen, the party animal, and the city slicker.